 Complete the FAFSA Application

 - The FAFSA needs to be completed each academic year.
 At UMBC the academic year begins with the summer semester and ends with the spring semester.

 - Include the UMBC school code (002105) on the FAFSA application to ensure it is sent to UMBC.

 - If your FAFSA does not reflect your current financial circumstances, you may be eligible to submit a Change in Circumstances Appeal.

 - Undocumented Maryland residents should consider completing the Maryland State Financial Aid Application (MSFAA) in place of the FAFSA.

 - If additional documentation is needed, you will receive a notification on myUMBC.
 All documentation must be received before your award offer is created.

-- You can find more information on accessing and accepting awards under ‘Continuing Undergraduate Students‘
+- You can find more information on accessing and accepting awards under ‘Current Undergraduate Students‘

 Apply for Scholarships